AndriiPetryk/bookstore/README.md

 3. The book is clickable, if the user clicks the book, it will show a popup page, and the user can be able to modify the book name, price, category, and description.
 After modification: the book details can be updated on the main page.
 4. When the user clicks the delete button, the book can be deleted from the main page.

+### Review

+Open [https://bookstore-test.netlify.app/](https://bookstore-test.netlify.app/) to view it in the browser.

 ### Install Dependencies

 ```